jpritikin/coach/content/docs/me/meditation/untie.md

 I have collected a variety of interesting targets to blend with.
-In addition to any immediate sensation, an engrosing blending episode can create an affective afterglow that can last for hours.
+In addition to any immediate sensation, an engrossing blending episode can create an affective afterglow that can last for hours.
 Before I list some suggestions, I want to emphasize that these experiences are most available starting from effortless meditation.
 Without effortless meditation,